FREQUENTLY ASKED QUESTIONS ABOUT ELECTROLYSIS

 Yes, unwanted hair can be brought on by hormonal changes during pregnancy.
 While we aren't aware of any issues with Electrolysis during pregnancy, it is best to seek advice from your physician prior to starting any treatments.

 After you have begun your Electrolysis treatment do not tweeze or wax the area being treated.
 These methods of temporary hair removal will undo the work that has been done and may stimulate more hair growth.

 Cutting or shaving the hairs are the only acceptable methods to minimize the appearance of hair between appointments.

 Did you know Electrolysis works best when treatments are done on a regular basis?

-Electrolysis takes an average of 18 months of treatments for hair to permanently die.
+Electrolysis takes an average of 18 months of treatments with full clearances for hair follicles to permanently die.
 A single hair grows for 10 to 12 weeks, falls out and then starts the cycle all over again.
 Because of the nature of the hair growth cycles, it can take up to 3 months before all the hairs come to the surface of the skin to be treated.
 Following your first treatment, there is still a collection of hair below the skin that has not been treated.
 This is referred to as the undergrowth.